 Let’s look at these elements in more detail.

-- Account: This is the first level of your Google Ads campaign structure.
-Your account includes all the information about your business and PPC ads.
-When you set up your Google Ads account, you’ll include your account name, time zone, billing information, language, etc.
+- Account: This is the first level of your Google Ads campaign structure and includes all the information about your business and PPC ads.
+It includes your account name, time zone, billing information, language, etc.

-- Campaigns: A campaign is an overview of your ad, often tied to a specific b2c advertising goal or purpose.
-For this reason, you might have multiple campaigns.
-You can run many different campaigns on Google Ads, including search, display, video, shopping, discovery, and performance max campaigns.
+- Campaigns: A campaign is a container for ad groups and ads, usually tied to a specific goal or budget.
+You can run many different campaigns on Google Ads, including Search, Display, Video, Shopping, Discovery, and Performance Max campaigns.

 - Ad groups: An ad group is a set of ads with similar goals.

-- Keywords: Keywords are words or phrases that determine how Google will display your ads in the search engine results pages (SERPs).
+- Keywords: Keywords help Google display your ads in the search engine results pages (SERPs).

 - Ads: Your ad is the final product of your campaign.
 Your customers will see it when they type in a specific search query.

-How you organize your campaigns will help Google better understand the themes in your account.
-As a result, Google is more likely to serve your ads to the right audience.
+How you organize your campaigns will help Google better understand the themes in your account, so it shows them to the right audience.
 The more relevant your ads are to searchers, the higher their chance of clicking through.

 How to structure Google Ads campaigns